Zone of the Enders (PlayStation 2)

 Sometimes if you ask someone what the worst part about something really great is, they'll answer in jest and say "It ends."
 Well, here, it's no joke.
 The game is over not before it starts, but after it just starts to get really good.
 It's almost as if the writers picked the worst possible moment to end the game, and just like that, what could have been one of the best experiences of its generation is just an afternoon of fun.

-If you enjoyed this Zone of the Enders review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Zone of the Enders review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!